-She has a particular interest in assets held in Farming partnerships and limited companies and regularly advises and litigates family proprietary estoppel and unjust enrichment claims – often being instructed to advise on resettlements of farming assets.
+She has a particular interest in advising on and extracting value in assets held in high value Farming partnerships and limited companies including upon the death of a shareholder or dissolution of partnership.
+She regularly advises and litigates high net worth family proprietary estoppel and unjust enrichment claims – often being instructed to advise on resettlements of farming assets.

 Sagicor General Insurance (Cayman) Ltd -v- Crawford Adjusters Ltd [2008] CILR 19 & 482